From Classroom Frustrations to User-Centered Solutions

 Where I’m Headed

-My goal is to become a UX Research Lead or Principal UX Researcher in EdTech, where I can not only conduct impactful research but also mentor the next generation of researchers.
+My goal is to become a Research Lead—whether in UX Research, Customer Experience, or Voice of Customer—where I can not only conduct impactful research but also mentor the next generation of researchers.
 I thrive in collaborative environments where teams share ideas openly, catch what others might miss, and value diverse perspectives.
 I believe the best research happens when everyone's voice is heard.

 I'm currently juggling two exciting research initiatives: